Can Red Light Therapy Treat Vitamin D Deficiency?

 Can red light therapy treat vitamin D deficiency?

-No. Red light therapy does not produce vitamin D and cannot correct a deficiency.
+No. Red light therapy does not produce vitamin D and cannot correct vitamin D deficiency.
 Only UVB light has the right amount of energy to kick off the chemical reaction in your skin that makes vitamin D.

 Is red light therapy the same as UV light therapy for vitamin D production?